Traveling with your baby stroller

 Remember that you will be asked to take your baby out when you pass through security, whether they are asleep or not.
 You will also need to disassemble and guide the stroller through the scanner.
 Keep this in mind before overloading it.

 Always fold the stroller completely.
-They don't want them trying to figure out how to fold it when they only have 25 minutes to get around the plane.
+They don't want them trying to figure out how to turn it when they only have 25 minutes to turn the plane around.

 Label the stroller at the gate or at check-in.
 It's easier to find if the airline handles it poorly, and it's good to have proof that it's on the list.
 Have the tag numbers ready.